Pradnya-Sangoram/BlogUsingReact/README.md

-This is a single page web application created using react for assignment 4(Internet computing). which will provide weather forcast using weather API. follow below steps to run the react Appication:
+This is a single page web application created using react. which will provide weather forcast using weather API.

+follow below steps to run the react Appication:

 1. clone the repository